Current Travel Advice for Customers.Click here

-More information and to book: Islands of New England
+More information and to book: New England's Fall Foliage

-More information and to book: Northeastern Family Discovery
+More information and to book: East Coast USA and Canada

 How long: 9 nights.

-What: Setting the standard for tours worth crossing the Atlantic for, this well-priced trip assures sights that are balm to the soul.
+What: Setting the standard for tours worth crossing the Atlantic for, this well-priced trip assures sights that allow you full bragging rights.
 Kicking off in New York and ending in the political and power capital of Washington DC, visual treats include the mighty Niagara Falls, the shores of Lake Ontario, and the Gettysburg Civil War National Battleground.
 There’s also a walking tour along Boston’s Freedom Trail, a scenic journey through the countryside of Pennsylvania Dutch Country, and a fascinating visit to an Amish museum.

 The best bits: Quintessential Americana awaits in Boston, the historic city known as Beantown that tempts with centuries-old buildings, world-class museums, and artsy wonders.
 Highlights include walking along the Freedom Trail to gaze at the Granary Burial Grounds, Old State House, Boston Common and Faneuil Hall, shopping at the downtown Quincy Market, and hitting the cobblestone streets of Beacon Hill for Federal, Greek Revival and Victorian architecture, antique shops, and historical landmarks.